 A Village Savings and Loan Association (VSLA) is a group of people who meet regularly to save together and take small loans from those savings.
 The activities of the group run in cycles of one year, after which the accumulated savings and the loan profits are distributed back to the members.
 The purpose of a VSLA is to provide simple savings and loan facilities in a community that does not have easy access to formal financial services.

 A VSLA is a transparent, democratic and structured version of the informal Savings Groups found in many parts of the developing world.
-The main differences are that the VSL methodology emphasises accountable governance, standardised procedures and simple accounting that even the least literate, least influential member of the group can understand and trust.
+The VSL methodology emphasises accountable governance, standard procedures and simple accounting that everyone can understand and trust.

-Groups usually hold annual elections.
-The roles and responsibilities of the five-person management committee are clearly defined.
-This is to encourage the participation of all members in the operations of the group; and, moreover, to protect the group from being dominated by a single individual.
+Groups hold annual elections.
+The responsibilities of the five-person management committee are clearly defined.
+This is to protect the group from being dominated by a single individual.

 The system is very simple, but the result is powerful.